12 Ways to Perfect the Restaurant Experience

 - We're not getting any younger, so waiting in a line up anytime, anywhere simply isn't going to happen.
 Sorry, but there are far too many other restaurant choices.

 - If there is a wait, point us in the direction of your bar.
 We'd love to have a glass of wine while a table clears.
 No bar?
 See point number two.

-- There'd better be a decent glass of wine for less than $8 ... or again, you're just being pretentious.
+- There'd better be a decent glass of wine for a reasonable price or again, you're just being pretentious.